tdiesler/nessus-didcomm/features/0048-trust-ping/README.md

 #### Receiver (Acme) creates TrustPing Response

-On the wire, the Trust Ping Response message is signed and encrypted
+On the wire, the Trust Ping Response message is signed and encrypted Note, a Trust Ping Response may use `fromPrior` to communicate a change of recipient Did

 ```json
 {